qwilanikan/qwilanikan.github.io/contra_calling.md

 <img class="col one right profile-pic" src="/img/calling/calling_cropped.jpeg">

 <br/>
 Hello all!
 I am a contra dancer and caller from the midwest.
 I began contra dancing in 2015 shortly after moving to Chicago.
 A couple years later I began regularly traveling for dancing and I started calling in 2019.
 I called regularly in the Chicago area during 2019 and the beginning of 2020, and I was just thinking about going on tour when the pandemic hit.
 Since my work is now remote and dances have started back up, I am now on the road and touring!
 I've been at it since the beginning of 2023.
-I've called from the on both coasts, in the midwest and a smattering of other places!
+I've called on both coasts, in the midwest and a smattering of other places!
 <!--<a href="http://fortawesome.github.io/Font-Awesome/" target="blank">Font Awesome icons</a>-->

 <br/>